AlejandroMeyer/EDA_deutschebahn_data/README.md

 * deutschebahn_real_trafic_data.dtsx: This is an SSIS where from a folder the deposited file is taken and inserted into a table in a database (using a Flat file source).

-* Zugfahrten_2016_12.zip: Zugfahrten_2016_12.zip: Zugfahrten file downloaded from the official train website.
+* Zugfahrten_2016_12.zip: Zugfahrten_2016_12.zip: File downloaded from the official train website.

 * EDA_deutschbanh.sql: SQL analysis to determine % of trips that had a delay, find the month with the highest number of delays, etc.